 You are welcome to read my conspiracy theory about Germany's digital situation here.

 It seems that Western societies do not have a classic Marxian proletariat.
 Nevertheless, poverty is a reality.
-Although the promise is kept that no one has to starve or freeze, the gap between poor and rich is widening so that economists now talk about relative impoverishment.
-This is reflected in developing countries like India and Bangladesh but in Western countries too.
+Although the promise is kept that no one has to starve or freeze, the gap between the poor and the rich is widening so that economists now talk about relative impoverishment.
+This is reflected in developing countries like India and Bangladesh, as well as in Western countries.

 China is an exception, balancing Marxism and capitalism.
-In addition, and out of pure necessity, the country actively participates in the fight against climate change by investing considerably in solar and wind energy resources.
-Due to the continuing massive use of coal and the increase in car traffic, the air in China's cities has become unbreathable.
+In addition, out of pure necessity, the country actively participates in the fight against climate change by investing significantly in solar and wind energy.
+Due to the continued heavy use of coal and increased car traffic, the air in China's cities has become unbreathable.

 In Western countries, relative poverty is politically explosive.
-Single mothers trying to combine childrearing with holding a job often end up unemployed and on social welfare.
-With the price of housing increasing in most regions, young couples have to pay high rents without any hope of financing condominiums or houses of their own.
+Single mothers trying to combine child-rearing with holding a job often end up unemployed and on social welfare.
+With housing prices rising in most regions, young couples have to pay high rents with no hope of financing a condominium or a house of their own.

-Will people being deceived by the capitalistic system vote for the left or right?
-Presently populistic parties have the wind in their sails, while left-wing parties still suffer from the past when they ran their socialist regimes into a brick wall.
+Will people who are being deceived by the capitalist system vote for the left or the right?
+Presently, populist parties have the wind in their sails, while left-wing parties still suffer from the past when they ran their socialist regimes into a brick wall.

-Capitalism is capable of managing economic crises, albeit with governments' help, as the financial crisis of 2008 has shown.
+Capitalism can manage economic crises, albeit with government support, as the 2008 financial crisis has shown.
 According to economic experts, a great depression like the one in 1929, with massive unemployment and numerous bankruptcies, has become extremely unlikely.

 Crises will surely come, but they will be of a different kind.
 A mix of overpopulation, competition for resources,* and climate change will lead to a massive migration of people.
 Just think of the inhabitants of Bangladesh, a country that will lose a large part of its land mass due to the rising tides of the Indian Ocean.